 How Abstract API Handles Email Validation in Flutter

-Abstract API addresses the core weaknesses of traditional methods.
-It moves the validation logic from client-side checks to a network service that returns a full deliverability report.
+Abstract API addresses the core weaknesses of traditional methods with a network endpoint that performs comprehensive validation and returns a full deliverability report.

-- Performs real-time MX and SMTP probes to confirm server and mailbox existence.
+- It performs real-time MX and SMTP probes to confirm a server accepts mail.

-- Create a new file at lib/services/email_validator_service.dart.
-Import ‘dart:convert’ and ‘package:http/http.dart’ as http.
+- Create a file at lib/services/email_validator_service.dart and import 'dart:convert' and 'package:http/http.dart' as http.

 - Expose the parsed object to your form-level validator.
-You can block or warn users based on the deliverability or quality_score thresholds you define.
+Block or warn users based on the deliverability or quality_score thresholds you define.

 Future<EmailReport> validateEmail(String email) async {